Stocks slip; Disney soars after reinstating Iger as CEO

-NEW YORK (AP) — Stocks slipped in morning trading on Wall Street Monday to kick off a holiday-shortened week.
+NEW YORK (AP) — Stocks slipped in afternoon trading on Wall Street Monday to kick off a holiday-shortened week.

-The Dow Jones Industrial Average fell 24 points, or 0.1%, to 33,725.
-The index held up better than the rest of the market largely because of a 7% jump by Walt Disney after the entertainment giant announced that it had ousted CEO Bob Chapek and brought back his predecessor, Bob Iger, to replace him.
+The Dow Jones Industrial Average fell 106 points, or 0.3%, to 33,642.
+A 5.8% jump by Walt Disney cushioned the index's drop.
+The entertainment giant announced that it had ousted CEO Bob Chapek and brought back his predecessor, Bob Iger, to replace him.

 European and Asian markets were lower.